Inside LA - The Los Angeles Lowdown

 In the meantime, Wilson had gone to see a movie at the nearby Million Dollar Theatre and met another woman, Lillian Johnson.
 He took her to another hotel and killed her there.
 Unfortunately for him he’d left his butcher’s knives (his day job had been as a cook in the U.S. Navy) at the Barclay, but he did have a cut-throat razor and he went to work with it.

 Later he went out for another drink (I guess it must be thirsty work).
 However, the LAPD, having by then found Johnson, put a dragnet out and began trawling the neighborhood bars and cafes.
 While Wilson was trying to pick up a third woman he was spotted by an eagle-eyed cop and arrested.
 Within two hours he’d confessed and he was later executed.

-As before mentioned the Barclay Hotel is still open.
-It was – at least when I last checked – one of the cheapest in the entire city, which is hardly surprising when you consider.
+Believe it or not, but the Barclay Hotel is still open.
+It was – at least when I last checked – one of the cheapest in the entire city, which is hardly surprising when you consider (incredibly it’s rated at four stars on Google).
 Its fame is such that a book has been published about the hotel by a former resident, although it has nowhere near the name recognition of the nearby Cecil.
 Perhaps that’s a good thing?

 In 2021 it was announced that the Barclay Hotel would become supportive housing for low-income families experiencing homelessness, a very positive development for downtown and the hotel itself.
 The city sorely needs more housing for unhoused residents.
 It was the number one issue of the vast majority of residents in the recent Los Angeles mayoral elections, after all.